Gautam-Arora24/Covid-Tracker/README.md

  Track Covid Cases
   </h4>
   <p>
-   this Corona Tracker website which displays the current corona cases all over India.
+   This Corona Tracker website which displays the current corona cases all over India.
 The website is responsive which means it can be viewed on any device.

   </p>
     .